Admission on Academic Contractual Acceptance (ACA)

 Students who have previously attended Hesston College may apply for re-admission by notifying the Admissions Office.
 The student’s original file will be reviewed and updated records may be requested.

-A student who is dismissed for academic, student life or financial reasons may apply for re-admission to Hesston College after a minimum absence of one semester.
+A student who is dismissed for academic, student development or financial reasons may apply for re-admission to Hesston College after a minimum absence of one semester.
 The application for re-admission must be approved by the Student Success Team and the vice president of the department from which dismissal was required.
 The student must provide evidence of success in a job or in college course work at another institution during the time away from Hesston.
 If re-admitted, the student will return on academic probation.

 A student returning to Hesston College after an absence of five years or more may be required to meet degree requirements stated in the catalog that is current at the time of re-admission.